-- 1. The zone change application for the subject property, as proposed, does not address how the petitioner will implement the goals and objectives, nor the policies of the 2018 Comprehensive Plan.
-Further, the applicant would be best served to review The Placbuilder to address those policies in the most efficient and judicious manner.
-There are numerous objectives and policies of the 2018 Comprehensive Plan, which have been overlooked.
-Until the applicant addresses the adopted Comprehensive Plan in a complete manner the staff cannot offer a substantive recommendation. - 2.
-The zone change application does not adequately describe the inappropriateness of the Agricultural Rural (A-R) zoning.
+- 1. The zone change application for the subject property, as proposed, does not address how the petitioner will implement the Goals and Objectives, nor the Policies of the 2018 Comprehensive Plan.
+Until the applicant addresses the adopted Comprehensive Plan in a complete manner the staff cannot offer a substantive and fully analyzed recommendation. - 2.
+The current Agricultural Rural (A-R) zoning is appropriate for the subject property, as supported by the LFUCG Zoning Ordinance. - 3.
+There has been no physical, social, or economic change in the immediate area, since the adoption of the 2018 Comprehensive Plan, that has significantly altered the basic character of the area.